Gardner's Multiple Intelligences: What They Are and How to Work with Them

 Origin and development of the theory

-Throughout his career, Gardner continued to develop and refine his theory, identifying eight distinct types of intelligence: linguistic, logical-mathematical, spatial, bodily-kinesthetic, musical, interpersonal, intrapersonal, and naturalistic.
+Throughout his career, Gardner continued to develop and refine his theory, identifying eight distinct types of intelligence: linguistic, logical-mathematical, spatial, bodily-kinesthetic, musical, interpersonal, intrapersonal, and naturalist.
+Later, he also suggested the existence of additional intelligences, such as spiritual and existential intelligence, further expanding the understanding of human potential.

 Gardner's 8 Multiple Intelligences